Elements Of Design as the Fundamental Aspects of any Visual Design

 How Texture Enhances Visual Appeal:

-- Visual Interest – By adding texture to a design, you can break up flat or uniform surfaces and provide visual interest.
+- Visual Interest: Adding texture to a design can break up flat or uniform surfaces and add visual interest.

 Space